stefanpenner/n/n/shapeshifting.md

 isn't much improved, and it seems in some scenarios it may be actualy somewhat negative.
-The [complex list benchmark](https://github.com/eviltrout/ember-performance/tree/master/benchmarks/render-complex-list) suggests that as much as 5% of time is spent just in WeakMap land.
+The [complex list benchmark](https://github.com/eviltrout/ember-performance/tree/master/benchmarks/render-complex-list) suggests that atleast 5% of time is spent just in WeakMap land.

 After Speaking with [@bmeurer](https://twitter.com/bmeurer), he shared that the V8 team has also seen this, and they have several ideas: